Commercial Snow Plowing

 Here are 8 good reasons why you need mulch:

-4. reduces heaving (plant roots forced upward out of soil) of small plants as a result of alternate freezing and thawing of the soil in autumn, winter and spring.*
+- reduces heaving (plant roots forced upward out of the soil) of small plants as a result of alternate freezing and thawing of the soil in autumn, winter, and spring.*

-5. adds organic matter to soil, if mulch materials are organic in nature.
+- adds organic matter to the soil, if mulch materials are organic in nature.

-* Research by the Weyerhaeuser Co.
-(1969) indicated that two inches of bark: 1) reduced moisture loss in summer by 21 percent, 2) reduced soil temperature in summer, in the upper four inches of soil, by 10 degrees F and, 3) delayed soil temperature in winter from reaching the freezing temperature by two days compared to unmulched soil.
+- Research by the Weyerhaeuser Co.
+(1969) indicated that two inches of bark: 1) reduced moisture loss in summer by 21 percent, 2) reduced soil temperature in summer, in the upper four inches of soil, by 10 degrees F and, 3) delayed soil temperature in winter from reaching the freezing temperature by two days compared to soil without mulch.

 You will need enough mulch so that it is at least 3 inches throughout your flowerbeds.